Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you’ve wondered if milk can harm you while you’re pregnant, you’ve probably heard one of two things.

-First, unpasteurized, raw milk is dangerous for pregnant women.
+First, avoid unpasteurized, raw milk it is dangerous for pregnant women.

 Even if you have your very own cow at home and you’ve been drinking raw milk for years, skip it for the next few months.